pact-foundation/pact.io/faq/README.md

 **Use source control to detect a modified contract:**

 If you also checked the master pact files into source control, your CI build could conditionally act - if the contract has changed, you must wait for a green provider build, if not you can safely deploy!

-**Use Pact Broker Webhooks:**

-Use [webhooks](https://github.com/bethesque/pact_broker/blob/master/lib/pact_broker/doc/views/webhooks.markdown) on the [Pact Broker](https://github.com/bethesque/pact_broker) to trigger a build on the Provider as soon as a new contract is submitted to the server.

 ### How do I test OAuth or other security headers?